|

 Please RSVP to atspector@hotmail.com and you'll get the Zoom link 1-2 days before the discussion.

 The Cinema Lounge, a film discussion group, meets the third Monday of every month (unless otherwise noted) at 8:00pm online via Zoom.
-The Cinema Lounge is moderated by Adam Spector, author of the DC Film Society's Adam's Rib column.
+You do not need to be a member of the Washington DC Film Society to attend.
+Cinema Lounge is moderated by Adam Spector, author of the DC Film Society's Adam's Rib column.